Big Brother (American TV series): Head of Household

 The Head of Household (HOH) competition, introduced in season 2, is held at the beginning of each week.
-The winner of the competition receives immunity from eviction and has the power to nominate two houseguests for eviction.
+The winner of the competition receives immunity from eviction and has the power to nominate two (or three) HouseGuests for eviction.
 They also receive other special privileges, including their own bedroom.
 The incumbent HOH is not allowed to compete in the following week's competition.
 Most competitions are either quiz-based, endurance-based, or skill-based.
 Some competitions are finished during the live eviction broadcast.

-Since season 26, the HOH has nominated three houseguests for eviction rather than two; the three nominees then compete in a Big Brother Block Buster challenge whose winner is saved from eviction.